zx2a17/quickshop3scan/README.md

 As such, it might seem pointless to designate any values as secret/sensitive in a public application.
 However, because this repo itself is public, these API keys and Firebase configuration values have been hidden to encourage anyone cloning the repo to run it against their own Firebase project.

+### Signing Keystore
+Debug and upload keystores and corresponding properties files should be placed into the `android/keystore` folder.
+See [here](https://docs.flutter.dev/deployment/android#configure-signing-in-gradle) for a general description of the android app signing approach.

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to